dismoc/Blog-Repo/Hierarchical Bayesian/Part 1 - Estimating product-level price elasticities using Hierarchical Bayesian.md

 - `product_effect`: $N=11,798$ product-specific baseline demand effects
 - `time_cat_effects`: $(T=156)\cdot(C=10)$ time-varying effects specific to each category-time combination

-The `LocScaleReparam()` argument is applied to the lower-level parameters to improve sampling efficiency.
+We then [reparameterize](https://sassafras13.github.io/ReparamTrick/) the parameters using The `LocScaleReparam()` argument to improve sampling efficiency.
 After creating the parameters, we calculate log expected demand, then convert it back to a rate parameter with clipping for numerical stability.
 Finally, we call on the data plate to sample from a Poisson distribution with the calculated rate parameter.
 The optimization algorithm will then find the values of the parameters that best fit the data.
 We finally render the model to show graphically how the parameters are related to each other.

 <img src="./figures/output_1_0.svg">